keyurgolani/Clipboard-Utility/README.md

 - Java 11+ features and syntax
 - Proper exception handling with logging
 - Separation of concerns (UI, business logic, event handling)
+- Modern UI design with FlatLaf Look and Feel
+- Thread-safe UI updates using SwingUtilities
 - Comprehensive documentation
+- Defensive programming with null checks and bounds validation

 ## Performance Notes

-- The application maintains clipboard history in memory
+- The application maintains clipboard history in memory (limited to 100 items)
+- Automatically prevents duplicate consecutive clipboard entries
-- Memory usage grows with the number of clipboard items captured
+- Memory usage is bounded by the maximum history size
-- Consider restarting the application periodically for very long-running sessions
+- Lightweight background operation with minimal CPU usage
 - Only text clipboard content is captured (images and other formats are ignored)

 ## Known Limitations